MicrosoftDocs/winrt-api/windows.web.http/httpclient_getbufferasync_894906839.md

 # Windows.Web.Http.HttpClient.GetBufferAsync

 ## -description
 Send a GET request to the specified Uri and return the response body as a buffer in an asynchronous operation.
+For programming guidance for the [HttpClient class](/uwp/api/windows.web.http.httpclient), and code examples, see the [HttpClient](/windows/uwp/networking/httpclient) conceptual topic.

 ## -parameters
 ### -param uri